cxllinheenan/finetune-notebooks/README.md

 # finetune-llama2-qlora
-A colab notebook to finetune llama2 using qlora
+A series of notebooks to finetune small language models